 Breaking down the insurance

-After a ridesharing accident, there are a lot of questions about insurance that are going to play out.
+After a uber accident, there are a lot of questions about insurance that are going to play out.
 There are four main players:

 - Your insurance